webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 7: background considerations ===

-* A re-examination of the source markup will reveal that each control has been assigned a <code>class</code> — one of three width-related controls for text and <code>select</code> controls, and other classes for controls that rely on pointer/cursor input rather than keyboard input.
+* A re-examination of the source markup will reveal that each control has been assigned a <code>class</code>  &mdash;  one of three width-related controls for text and <code>select</code> controls, and other classes for controls that rely on pointer/cursor input rather than keyboard input.
-* Classes need to be assigned to controls mostly because Internet Explorer’s support for advanced selectors is limited.
-As selectors go, the <code>rInput</code> <code>class</code> could just as easily be superseded by  <code>input[type="radio"], input[type="checkbox"]</code>… if current production versions of Internet Explorer supported the latter at all.
+* Classes need to be assigned to controls mostly because Internet Explorer's support for advanced selectors is limited.
+As selectors go, the <code>rInput</code> <code>class</code> could just as easily be superseded by  <code>input[type="radio"], input[type="checkbox"]</code>... if current production versions of Internet Explorer supported the latter at all.
 * The assignment of ''three'' possible values for text controls is entirely arbitrary, and left up to the designer.
 In commercial settings, some designers deliver work so ''particular'' about layout that <code>class</code> selectors like those used here would be functionally useless.
-Assigning an <code>id</code> to each label/control pair provides the simplest possible reference to each element with the form — simplicity that’s valuable when styling the work of a designer who insists on putting his touch on every little nook of the site layout.
+Assigning an <code>id</code> to each label/control pair provides the simplest possible reference to each element with the form  &mdash;  simplicity that's valuable when styling the work of a designer who insists on putting his touch on every little nook of the site layout.

 === Demonstration 8 ===

-The form’s submit button has been languishing…
+The form's submit button has been languishing...

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form08.html Precisely adjust the composition of the form’s submit button]

 ==== New styles: ====